cenchat/cenchat-wordpress-plugin/readme.txt

 = How can I get a Cenchat ID? =

-Cenchat for publishers is currently available to select partners only.
-You may request an invite at [cenchat.com](https://cenchat.com).
+Sign up then register your website at [cenchat.com](https://cenchat.com).

 = Is Cenchat free to use on my site? =